pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

 .. py:data:: XPLM_MSG_SCENERY_LOADED
  :value: 104

  This message is sent whenever new scenery is loaded.
-Use datarefs to determine the new scenery files that were loaded.
+(Laminar documentation says, "Use datarefs to determine the new scenery files that were loaded."
+But I've not found any datarefs to help with that.)

 .. py:data:: XPLM_MSG_AIRPLANE_COUNT_CHANGED
  :value: 105